Rod610/ninjaone-client/README.md

 # Troubleshooting

-If a `cors` issue is appear for http request:
+If a `cors` issue appear for http requests:
-- run on the api:
+- run on the api the following command:
 ```bash
 npm install cors --save
 ```